aptech/docs/docs/CR-powerM.rst

 ----------------
 .. function:: powerM(A, n)

-    :param A:
+    :param A: data
     :type A: NxN square matrix

     :param n: the power or exponent.
-    :type n: Scalar
+    :type n: scalar

-    :returns: B (*NxN square matrix*), the power of a matrix A
+    :returns: B (*NxN square matrix*), the power of a matrix *A*

 Remarks
 -------

-If n = 0, then the function will return an identity matrix.
+If :math:`n = 0`, then the function will return an identity matrix.

 Examples